MarcusTL12/SpinAdaptedSecondQuantization.jl/docs/src/ccsd_example.md

 \right)
 ``

-The left and right coefficient vectors can represent either ground excited states giving us the possibility to derive general expressions for ground and excited state as well as transition densities.
+The left and right coefficient vectors can represent either ground or excited states giving us the possibility to derive general expressions for ground and excited states, as well as transition densities.

 Firstly we will need the similarity transformed operator for all parts